-- For Literary Criticism or English Education/Rhetoric students, options for completing degree include either a thesis that involves literary criticism/theory or an English Education/Rhetoric focus.
-As an alternative to a written thesis, students in either Literary Criticism or English Education/Rhetoric may take a comprehensive examination in the discipline. - Creative writing students will complete their degree by producing a manuscript project of fiction, poetry, non-fiction or hybrid/cross-genre creative work.
+- Literary Criticism or English Education/Rhetoric students complete their degree by writing a thesis that involves literary criticism/theory or an English Education/rhetoric focus. - Creative writing students will complete their degree by producing a manuscript project of fiction, poetry, non-fiction or hybrid/cross-genre creative work.
 Each manuscript will be proceeded by a critical introduction.

 If admitted as Conditionally Classified: Under special circumstances, students may be required to undertake additional coursework at the undergraduate level, if, for example, they have a Bachelor's degree in a discipline other than English.
-For example, if you are conditionally classified, you will be required to complete any pre-requisite coursework by the close of your first year in the M.A. program, unless you have made other arrangements with the Graduate Advisor.
+For example, if you are conditionally classified, you will be required to complete any pre-requisite coursework by the close of your first year in the M.A. program, unless you have made other arrangements with the Graduate Coordinator.
 If you are admitted as conditionally classified, it is your responsibility to:

-■ Contact the graduate advisor early on to discuss your pre-requisite coursework.

-- Complete this additional coursework by the close of your first year, unless you have been granted additional time by the graduate advisor. - Contact the graduate advisor to file a "Change in Graduate Status" form with the Graduate Division to establish your status as a classified student.
+- Contact the graduate coordinator early on to discuss your pre-requisite coursework. - Complete this additional coursework by the close of your first year, unless you have been granted additional time by the graduate coordinator. - Contact the graduate coordinator to file a "Change in Graduate Status" form with the Graduate Division to establish your status as a classified student.